apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Congress reaches deal to punt government shutdown**
+**Iran elections: First polls held since 2022 nationwide protests**

-You can read more about it [here](https://www.axios.com/2024/02/28/congress-deal-to-punt-government-shutdown).
+You can read more about it [here](https://www.bbc.com/news/world-middle-east-68422071).

 ## Requirements
 - Python 3.8